KKDJOSEPH/Home_Page.github.io/README.md

     - images: Images used for icon and background
     - js: main javascript file for the gallery

+- Instruction to build:
+  * Fork the repository
+  * Clone the repository
+  * Double click on index.html
+  * Enjoy

 - References:
   * <a href=https://getbootstrap.com/docs/4.0/layout/overview/>Bootstrap Containers</a>
   * <a href=https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/>MDN</a>